Trump must give his tax returns to NY prosecutor, judge rules | Politics

 Donald Trump cannot block a prosecutor's subpoena for eight years of his tax returns, a federal judge ruled on Thursday, in the latest setback in the U.S. president's longstanding effort to keep his finances under wraps.
 U.S. District Judge Victor Marrero in Manhattan rejected Trump's claims that the grand jury subpoena from Manhattan District Attorney Cyrus Vance to the president's accounting firm Mazars USA was "wildly overbroad" and issued in bad faith.

+Speaking to reporters at the White House, Trump said the case will likely head back to the Supreme Court, which on July 9 rejected his earlier argument he was immune from state criminal probes while in office.
+The Supreme Court said the Republican president could still challenge the subpoena on other grounds.
+Marrero had also ruled last October that Vance, a Democrat, could enforce the subpoena.

+"This is a continuation of the most disgusting witch hunt in the history of our country," Trump told reporters.
+"This is the ultimate fishing expedition."
+A spokesman for Vance declined to comment.

 Trump has long fought efforts by lawmakers and prosecutors to obtain those records, and by withholding his tax returns has departed from the decades-long practice of his predecessors.
-The case concerns an August 2019 subpoena related to Vance's criminal probe into Trump and his Trump Organization.
+The subpoena is related to Vance's criminal probe into Trump and his Trump Organization.

 The case is Trump v Vance et al, U.S. District Court, Southern District of New York, No. 19-08694.